Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 A dense tropical rainforest.
 It has two seasons, wet (where it rains all the time and rivers flood) and dry (where fertile floodplains are uncovered).
 You can only farm on the floodplains and during the dry season.
-Wildlife is deadly here\!
+Wildlife is deadly here!
 Stay away from panthers, mosquitoes (as they carry malaria) and ants (will eat your food).
 Crossing rivers without a bridge is considered unsafe- piranhas are abundant.